Heavy rain to disrupt transport and worsen flooding amid Storm Chandra fallout

 Rain will fall on already saturated ground following Storm Chandra, raising concerns of further flooding.

-A yellow rain alert is in place from 12pm on Thursday until 3am on Friday for parts of London, south-east England, and south-west England.
+A yellow rain alert is in place from 12pm on Thursday until 3am on Friday for parts of south-east England and south-west England.

 A separate yellow warning for Northern Ireland on Friday is forecast to bring “spells of heavy rain leading to some transport disruption and flooding in places”.